elenderg/PAL-1000/instruções de compilação.md

 Now that we know everything in the source checks out, it's time to add one more routine of our own.`

-220. Move our abort line down a notch and activate the next step:` - `
+220. Move our abort line down a notch and activate the next step:

 `To compile a directory:`